rigel314/alarmClock/README.md

 # Dependencies
  * [My fork of firelizzard's Nokia LCD library](https://github.com/rigel314/Arduino-LCD-Screen), which is a submodule
   * This should be installed as a normal Arduino library.
 For me, this was:
     * `git submodule update --init`
     * `cp -a Arduino-LCD-Screen ../../libraries/`
- * [TimerOne](https://github.com/PaulStoffregen/TimerOne) as installed by the teensy installer
+ * [TimerOne](https://github.com/PaulStoffregen/TimerOne) as installed by the teensy installer or the Arduino IDE "Manage Libraries" interface
- * [TimeLib](https://github.com/PaulStoffregen/Time) as installed by the teensy installer
+ * [TimeLib](https://github.com/PaulStoffregen/Time) as installed by the teensy installer or the Arduino IDE "Manage Libraries" interface
  * [DS1307RTC](https://github.com/PaulStoffregen/DS1307RTC) as installed through the Arduino IDE "Manage Libraries" interface

 # Hardware